apache/beam/website/www/site/content/en/documentation/ml/side-input-updates.md

 ## Post-process the `PredictionResult` object

-When the inference is complete, RunInference outputs a `PredictionResult` object that contains `example`, `inference`, and `model_id`.
-Here, the `model_id` is used to identify which model is used for running the inference.
+When the inference is complete, RunInference outputs a `PredictionResult` object that contains `example`, `inference`, and `model_id` fields.
+The `model_id` is used to identify which model is used for running the inference.

 ```python
 from apache_beam.ml.inference.base import PredictionResult